NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/Fake Quantization.md

 ## Forward

 	input -> float -> int -> float
-simulate the quantization error
+Simulate the quantization error
 ## Backward
-STE
+use STE to estimate the gradient.

 $$
 \begin{array}{lr}